 Because of their special formulation, the blue gel electrodes typically last for fewer uses compared to the standard electrodes).
 To make each electrode last as long as possible, carefully follow these guidelines:

 - Always, always clean your forehead with soap and water and pat it dry before applying the electrode.
 If you skip this step, the natural oils on your skin will prevent the electrode from sticking properly.
 Avoid using alcohol wipes to clean your skin, because these will cause the electrode to break down over time.
 Also, avoid facial cleansers that contain moisturizers (and don’t apply moisturizer to your forehead after washing).

 - Wash your hands before touching the electrode.
 Touch only the edges, and try to handle it as little as possible.
 Even clean hands still have oils that can compromise the electrode’s adhesion.

-- Sit still, recline, or lie down, if possible, when using your CEFALY.
+- Recline or lie down with your head tilted back when using your CEFALY.
 Movement can weaken the electrode’s adhesion.

 - When you’re finished your CEFALY session, never leave the electrode sitting out.
 Replace the electrode on its plastic sheet, adhesive side down, and store it in the sealed silver pouch.
 You also can place the pouch into a sealed zip-close bag.

 - Once you notice the electrode is losing adhesion, you can add a few drops of distilled or tap water to the gel to re-humidify it.